conico974/open-next-deploy/README.md

 To use this, you'll need to provide a private and public key as SST secrets.

-With the current configuration, the app will be deployed partially to an EC2 instance and partially to a Lambda function.
+With the current configuration, the app will be deployed partially to an EC2 instance and partially to a Lambda function. `dashboard` and `login` are deployed to lambda, the rest to an EC2 instance.

 #### NextWithEcsAndCloudfront
 It uses the `open-next/ecs.ts` config file for OpenNext.

-With the current configuration, the app will be deployed partially to an ECS Fargate cluster and partially to a Lambda function.
+With the current configuration, the app will be deployed partially to an ECS Fargate cluster.
+It also supports deploying to lambda, it just needs to be configured in the OpenNext config file.

 ### Cloudflare